jrladd/CIS241/assignments/_posts/2022-11-10-final-report.md

 **Introduction**

-- Provide a one or two paragraph introduction, professionally written, that gives an overview of the essentials someone needs to know to make sense of the data you show.
+- Provide a one-to-three paragraph introduction, professionally written, that gives an overview of the essentials someone needs to know to make sense of the data you show.
 - Consider some of the ethical and logistical challenges that your data presents, and discuss this in your introduction.
+Address the ethical issues in your project in terms of the [ADSA's four lenses](https://ethos.academicdatascience.org/lenses/).
-- You **must** cite and link to your dataset, like so: `[text here](website)`.
+- You **must** cite and link to your dataset, and you can use Markdown to create contextual links like so: `[text here](website)`.

 **Data Explanation and Exploration**